CC-Archived/Ext.ux.callout.Callout/README.md

 # Acknowledgements

-* The sample LESS mixin and associated CSS themes provided were derived from the CSS arrow technique demonstrated by [http://cssarrowplease.com](http://cssarrowplease.com).
+* The example LESS mixin and associated CSS themes provided were derived from the CSS arrow technique demonstrated by [http://cssarrowplease.com](http://cssarrowplease.com).